uitsmijter/image-processor/README.md

    - However, support for AVIF is still evolving, and not all web browsers may fully support it at the time of your development.

-When deciding which format to use, consider the following factors:

-1. Browser Support: Check the current browser support for each format.
-As of my last update in September 2021, WebP had good support in most modern browsers, while AVIF was gaining traction.
+When deciding which format to use, consider the factor of Browser Support: Check the current browser support for each format.
+WebP had good support in most modern browsers, while AVIF was gaining traction.
 However, it's essential to check for the latest browser support statistics.

-2. Content Type: Consider the type of content you are displaying.
-Photographs may work well with JPEG, while icons and graphics may benefit from WebP or AVIF.

-3. Compression Needs: Evaluate the level of compression required.
-If you need the smallest file size possible without significant quality loss, WebP and AVIF are strong choices.

-4. Performance Goals: If improving website performance and reducing loading times are essential, consider using formats like WebP or AVIF, which typically result in smaller file sizes compared to JPEG.

-5. Fallbacks: Provide fallbacks for older browsers that do not support newer image formats.
+Provide a fallbacks: Provide fallbacks for older browsers that do not support newer image formats.
 You can use the `<picture>` element or feature detection to serve appropriate formats to different browsers.

 In summary, using a combination of image formats like JPEG, WebP, and AVIF allows you to optimize your web images for different scenarios, providing a better user experience and improved performance across a wide range of devices and browsers.
-Keep in mind that the landscape of web technologies may have evolved since my last update, so it's essential to stay up-to-date with the latest best practices and browser support information.
+Keep in mind that the image of web technologies may have evolved since my last update, so it's essential to stay up-to-date with the latest best practices and browser support information.

 ## Installation